egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 ## Tracking Resources

 How do we track and figure out those leaks?
-One thing we can do, is to keep track of every single open file and connection and ensure that everything is closed when either the tests have finished or the program stops.
+One thing we can do is to keep track of every single open file and connection and ensure that everything is closed when the tests finish.

-We need to build something that keeps a list of all open things and keeps track where it was opened.
+We need to build something that keeps a list of all open things and tracks where we started using a resource.

-To figure out where things were opened from, we can use [`runtime.Callers`](https://pkg.go.dev/runtime#Callers).
-You can look at the [Frames example](https://pkg.go.dev/runtime#example-Frames) to learn more how to use it.
+To figure out where our "leak" comes from, we can use [`runtime.Callers`](https://pkg.go.dev/runtime#Callers).
+You can look at the [Frames example](https://pkg.go.dev/runtime#example-Frames) to learn how to use it.
 Let's call the struct we use to hold this information a `Tag`.

 ``` go
 // Tag is used to keep track of things we consider open.